Francesc Cambó: The collector and patron

 While mostly known as a politician, Cambó had other relevant activities along his life.
 As a young lawyer, he once had Nijinsky, the dancer, as client, saving him from ending in jail at the request of his lover and impresario Diaghilev.
 In 1918 Cambó made an important fortune, as a result of several business operations related to the international distribution and supply of electricity.
 From that moment on, while using part of that money to live by very high standards, he became one of the most important art private collectors and cultural donors in the history of his country.
 During his life he promoted many social and cultural initiatives, on his own or supporting others, as for example the educational projects for women of Francesca Bonnemaison.
 Several of these projects were addressed to the consolidation of the Catalan language, such as the Collection Bernat Metge, a monumental translation into Catalan of all Greek classic writers, or the funding of the most important Catalan Dictionary by the most respected linguist Pompeu Fabra, or the financing of a new modern translation of the Bible into Catalan language.
 He bequeathed almost all his artworks to the public in state museums in Madrid, at the Prado Museum and in Barcelona (today, the Cambó Bequest can be visited at the MNAC).

-Assessment

-Cambó has remained a controversial figure up to this day.
-On the one side, historians remain interested in the most conflictive aspects of his life, such as Cambó's financial support during the Civil War or his possible connections to corrupted politicians in Argentina during the last years of his life.
-On the other, his political position in favor of a “strong Catalonia in a Great Spain” remains active in the public conversation as the source of inspiration for unionist political leaders, while also being the object of criticism by independence supporters.